kevgo/text-runner/README.md

 #### Filesystem

-All file system actions happen inside a special directory called the _test workspace_.
+All file system actions happen inside a special directory called the _workspace_.
 This directory is located in `./tmp` unless [configured otherwise](#configuration).

 * [change the current working directory](documentation/actions/cd.md)